 The research is clear.
 The quality of children’s early experiences MATTER.
 Good quality helps all children thrive.
 But, poor quality environments can do harm.

 Today, too many young BC children do not have the opportunity to participate in high quality child care.
-More than 30% enter Kindergarten vulnerable in one or more areas.
+Across the province more than 30% enter Kindergarten vulnerable in one or more areas.

 "For Canadian families, high-quality, affordable child care is more than a convenience—it's a necessity."
 (Federal Budget 2016)